jphaupt/phisquared/_introcompphys/index.md

     - Then we can reintroduce radioactivity later but solve it via Euler method
     - I think maybe both?
 The oscillator seems much easier and better as an intro.
     - The radiation example also shows some modelling error
+    - Maybe interpolation, then plot it?
+    - some kind of modularisation exercise?
+    - ** USE DOXYGEN **
+        - first gotta learn how that works for python lol

 Root finding
 - use as a basic starting place for error and runtime analysis